 Historians have long debated the origins of Nazism.
 One common interpretation is that Nazism was a new development, a creature of the troubled period after World War I. It was fuelled by post-war political instability and the economic suffering of the 1920s; the Weimar period was hampered by conditions that allowed Nazism to take root and grow like a malignant tumour.
 This idea is supported by the rise of totalitarianism in other places.
 The interwar period is often called the ‘age of dictators’ because there were several, including Stalin in Soviet Russia, Mussolini in Italy and Franco in Spain.
 But arguing that Nazism was just an angry political reaction to difficult conditions is also simplistic.
 The origins of Nazi ideas are complex and more deeply rooted in German history.
 Core elements of Nazi ideology, such as militarism and pan-German nationalism, can be traced back to the mid-1800s.
-At this stage of history there was no German nation, only a cluster of 26 German-speaking kingdoms, duchies and city-states.
+At this stage of history, there was no German nation, only a cluster of 26 German-speaking kingdoms, duchies and city-states.
 But there was also a growing nationalist movement that demanded the unification of these regions into a greater German nation.
 A unified Germany, they argued, could stand against France, Russia and Britain and claim its rightful place as a European power.
 This German nationalism, voiced mainly by writers and radical politicians, was strong, impatient and demanding.
 It also had a darker side, since many of these nationalists were vehement anti-Semites; they often blamed a Jewish conspiracy for sabotaging or holding back German unification.